jibrinx/jibrinx.github.io/index.md

 <p  align="right">[Last updated: 16-04-2024 at 15:02 pm]</p>
 ## About Me
 Hi!
-I am Jibrin.
-I currently work as a research assistant at the Department of Computer Science, University of Jos, focusing on modeling spatiotemporal dynamics and forecasting outbreaks of Lassa fever and other infectious diseases in Nigeria..
-In the past, I have worked as a senior Machine Learning Engineer at <a href="https://greysoft.ng">Greysoft Technologies</a> in Nigeria, where I led a small (~3) team of ML Engineers.
-We worked across scale of local problems in the digital innovation domain by providing solutions to challenges in education, agriculture and food supply chain which birth the following startups <a href="https://agrobays.com">AgroBays Agrofoods </a>, <a href="https://app.5minutes.ng">5Minutes </a>, and the BRIT App (Book keeping, Receipting, Invoice, and Tax).
-I have also work as research assistant in multiple research projects including New Venture Fund With Data.org and Microsoft, Embassy of France in Nigeria Solidarity Fund for Innovative Projects,and the NIH grant, K43 project at JUTH: K43TW011416)
+I’m Jibrin.
+I currently work as a research assistant at the Department of Computer Science, University of Jos, where I focus on modeling spatiotemporal dynamics and forecasting outbreaks of Lassa fever and other infectious diseases in Nigeria.

+Previously, I served as a senior Machine Learning Engineer at <a href="https://greysoft.ng">Greysoft Technologies</a>, Nigeria, leading a team of three ML engineers.
+Together, we tackled local challenges in education, agriculture, and the food supply chain, which led to the creation of impactful startups like  <a href="https://agrobays.com">AgroBays Agrofoods </a>,  <a href="https://app.5minutes.ng">5Minutes </a>, and the BRIT App (Bookkeeping, Receipting, Invoice, and Tax).

+I have also contributed to several research initiatives, including projects funded by New Venture Fund through Data.org and Microsoft, the Embassy of France in Nigeria's Solidarity Fund for Innovative Projects, and the NIH-supported K43 project (K43TW011416) at JUTH.

 <br>
 ## Education
 - **2022** - Master degree in Artificial Intelligence and Data Analytics from the Institute for Digital Technologies at Loughborough University London